alis-exchange/terraform-provider-alis/docs/resources/google_spanner_table.md

 Required:

 - `name` (String) The name of the column.
 The name must contain only letters (a-z, A-Z), numbers (0-9), or underscores (_), and must start with a letter and not end in an underscore.
 The maximum length is 128 characters.
 - `type` (String) The data type of the column.
-									Valid types are: BOOL, INT64, FLOAT64, STRING, BYTES, DATE, TIMESTAMP, JSON.
+Valid types are: `BOOL`, `INT64`, `FLOAT64`, `STRING`, `BYTES`, `DATE`, `TIMESTAMP`, `JSON`.

 Optional:

 - `auto_increment` (Boolean) Indicates if the column is auto-incrementing.
-									The column must be of type INT64 or FLOAT64.
+The column must be of type `INT64` or `FLOAT64`.
 - `default_value` (String) The default value of the column.
 The default value must be compatible with the column type.
-									For example, a default value of "true" is valid for a BOOL or STRING column, but not for an INT64 column.
+For example, a default value of "true" is valid for a `BOOL` or `STRING` column, but not for an `INT64` column.
 - `is_primary_key` (Boolean) Indicates if the column is part of the primary key.
 Multiple columns can be specified as primary keys to create a composite primary key.
 Primary key columns must be non-null.
 - `precision` (Number) The maximum number of digits in the column.
-									This is only applicable to columns of type FLOAT64.
+This is only applicable to columns of type `FLOAT64`.
 The maximum is 17
 - `required` (Boolean) Indicates if the column is required.
 - `scale` (Number) The maximum number of digits after the decimal point in the column.
-									This is only applicable to columns of type FLOAT64.
+This is only applicable to columns of type `FLOAT64`.
 - `size` (Number) The maximum size of the column.
 - `unique` (Boolean) Indicates if the column is unique.